 The incredible wealth of fauna at the Skeleton Coast will surprise you.
-Its river courses sustain large species such as Namibia's renowned "desert elephant", giraffe, black rhino, lion and many smaller species; while the plains have springbok, ostrich and gemsbok in large numbers.
-It's a fascinating area where interdependent dune-dwelling insects, reptiles and small mammals survive against all odds - getting sustenance from the frequent sea fogs and wind-blown detruitus.
+Its river courses sustain large species such as Namibia's renowned 'desert elephant', giraffe, black rhino, lion and many smaller species, while the plains have springbok, ostrich and gemsbok in large numbers.
+It's a fascinating area where interdependent dune-dwelling insects, reptiles and small mammals survive against all odds by getting sustenance from frequent sea fog and wind-blown detritus.

-- ∞Home to a great variety of adapted species – big cats, elephants, black rhino, gemsbok and more
+- Home to a great variety of adapted species – big cats, elephant, black rhino, gemsbok and more

-The area's name comes from a book written in 1944 about a famous shipwreck, the Dunedin Star, but this coastline has quite a collection of shipwrecks, ancient whale and seal bones from its former whaling station days and shell middens from early Strandlopers that inhabited the area.
+The area's name comes from a book written in 1944 about a famous shipwreck, the Dunedin Star, but this coastline has quite a collection of shipwrecks, ancient whale and seal bones from its former whaling station days and shell middens from early strandlopers who inhabited the area.

-The shipwrecks are the result of the swelling cold Benguela current which also causes dense ocean fogs and rough surf.
-With the endless movement of the dunes, some of these shipwrecks are now located many kilometres from shore - and now rest in a sea of sand.
+The shipwrecks are the result of the swelling cold Benguela current which also causes dense ocean fog and rough surf.
+With the endless movement of the dunes, some of these shipwrecks are now located many kilometres from shore where they rest in a sea of sand.

-The many plant and insect species are perfectly adapted to get moisture from the dense sea fogs that engulf the coast and to feed off windblown detruitus.
-A fascinating example is the Welwitschia plant – only seen here and in Angola - given its own specialised botanical family.
-This messy-looking, two-leafed plant is known as a 'living fossil', dating back to the Jurassic period.
+The many plant and insect species found here are perfectly adapted to get moisture from the dense sea fog that engulfs the coast and to feed off windblown detritus.
+A fascinating example is the Welwitschia plant – only seen here and in Angola – which has its own specialised botanical family.
+This messy-looking, two-leafed plant is known as a 'living fossil', as it dates back to the Jurassic period.

-Despite it's arid, inhospitable appearance, the Skeleton Coast Park has a greater variety of species than many other parks in Southern Africa, including: Namibia's famous desert-adapted elephant, black rhino, lion, cheetah, giraffe, gemsbok, zebra, springbok, both spotted and brown hyena and unusual endemic reptiles like the armour-plated lizard and Nile soft-shelled turtles.
+Despite its arid, inhospitable appearance, the Skeleton Coast Park has a greater variety of species than many other parks in Southern Africa such as Namibia's famous desert-adapted elephant, black rhino, lion, cheetah, giraffe, gemsbok, zebra, springbok, spotted hyena, brown hyena and unusual endemic reptiles like the armour-plated lizard and Nile soft-shelled turtles.

-Some 247 species of birds have been recorded in the area, including the near-endemic Damara Tern, which nests and breeds on the gravel plains near the coast.
-Fishing is said to be spectacular and in season, June to November, you're likely to see shoals of endemic Benguela dolphin; killer, southern right and humpback whale.
+Some 247 species of birds have been recorded in the area, including the near-endemic Damara tern, which nests and breeds on the gravel plains near the coast.
+Fishing is said to be spectacular and in season, June to November, you're likely to see shoals of endemic Benguela dolphin, killer whales, southern right whales and humpback whales.

 Visiting the Skeleton Coast Park

-A visit to the Cape Cross Seal Colony is worthwhile - but be warned! - it has to be one of the stinkiest places in Namibia!
+A visit to the Cape Cross Seal Colony is definitely worthwhile, but be warned!
+It has to be one of the smelliest places in Namibia!

-Its an arid desolate area which rarely gets more than 10 mm (almost 0.40 inces) of rain annually.
-Summer is from October to April and temperatures range from 20-40°C/68-104°F. Winter is from May to September, with temperatures from 0-23°C/32-73°F. It's good to visit any time of the year!
+The Skeleton Coast and Cape Cross are arid and desolate.
+The area rarely gets more than 10 mm (almost 0.40 in) of rain annually.
+Summer is from October to April and temperatures range from 20°C to 40°C (68°F to 104°F).
+Winter is from May to September, with temperatures from 0°C to 23°C (32°F to 73°F).
+It's good to visit any time of the year.